Australian rules football investigates racism allegations | Sports-Games

 - Australia

-The Australian Football League says it is investigating "very serious allegations'' made by Indigenous players that they were racially abused by a coach at the Hawthorn Football Club in Melbourne.
+The Australian Football League says it is investigating "very serious allegations'' made by Indigenous players who say they were racially abused by a head coach at the Hawthorn Football Club in Melbourne.

 A former Hawthorn player has told the Australian Broadcasting Corp. that he was told by the AFL club's then-coach to terminate his partner's pregnancy.